 Stress triggers the release of CRH and substance P — both of which are found in psoriasis plaques and stimulate mast cells to release TNF-alpha — into the brain and skin.
 CRH has also been found in the joints of people with inflammatory arthritis, such as psoriatic arthritis.
-Stress signals travel from the central nervous system, housed in the brain and spinal cord, to the peripheral nervous system, which includes nerves in the skin, said Dr. Caitriona Ryan, a dermatologist at Texas A&M Health Science Center.
+Stress signals travel from the central nervous system, housed in the brain and spinal cord, to the peripheral nervous system, which includes nerves in the skin, says Caitriona Ryan, a dermatologist at Texas A&M Health Science Center.

 This sets the immune response in motion, leading to the release of TNF-alpha and other cytokines throughout the body.
 Take, for example, interferon, one of the cytokines used in cancer treatments.
-When Dr. Jonathan Cavanagh, a psychiatrist at the University of Glasgow, realized that certain interferon treatments could result in depression, he began investigating what happens to the brain when the body experiences inflammation.
+When Jonathan Cavanagh, M.D., a psychiatrist at the University of Glasgow, realized that certain interferon treatments could result in depression, he began investigating what happens to the brain when the body experiences inflammation.
 He studied the brains of mice engineered for a disease similar to psoriasis and found increased levels of interferon that lasted for a long period of time.
 The results of the study were published in the April 2014 issue of Journal of Neuroinflammation.

 Treating the skin, joints and mind